viktormar123/ai-scheduling-agent/documentation.md

 The flow between the main files is as follows:

-1. `run.py` starts the system and loads or builds a company schema.
+1. `agent2.py` starts the system, loads or creates the JSON schema, and drives the conversation.
 2. `agent.py` manages the conversation:
    - Collects initial inputs
    - Builds or edits the schema